 If you want access to greater variety (and more competitive prices), shop online.
 While you can’t physically try the mattress before you buy, most online mattress companies offer in-home trials – some as long as 18 months.
 Wherever you shop, be sure to check the warranty and return policy.
 Even if you buy your new mattress online, most retailers will donate the mattress to a local charity and give you a full refund on returns.

-5 Things to Consider When Mattress Shopping
+5 Things to Consider When You Pick a Mattress

 With the rise of online mattress retailers, modern mattress shoppers have a wealth of options to choose from.
 Your options are no longer limited to innerspring or memory foam mattresses – now you can choose from cooling options like gel-infused memory foam, natural options like organic latex, and even hybrid models that combine the features of multiple different materials.